cyanzhong/Taio-Mac-Beta/README.md

 Note that, the app won't be updated automatically, you will need to check this page for newly published builds.

-Ideally, we should rely on [TestFlight](https://developer.apple.com/testflight/) for Mac, but it's not available for now.
+Ideally, we should rely on [TestFlight](https://developer.apple.com/testflight/) for Mac, but we don't have a plan just yet.

 ## Known Issues